 The Abandoned Town In Maine That Most People Stay Far, Far Away From

-When most folks think of Maine, lush with flora and fauna, filled to the brim with incredible forests, they most likely think of its grand natural beauty.
+When most folks think of Maine, lush with flora and fauna and filled to the brim with incredible forests, they most likely think of its grand natural beauty.
 Sure, that makes sense.
 Still, don’t forget that Maine boasts quite a long history, rich with stories about its past.
 It’s a state that stretches back to the very beginnings of the nation, and it definitely has a few skeletons in the closet.
 The history of the state hides so much.

 For some footage of this spot, you need to check out the video below, created by Dylan Magaster and uploaded to Youtube.
 It’s as if you’re walking through the town yourself!
 It’s perhaps one of the easiest ways to visit one of the most abandoned places in Maine.